sufrin/ScalaLR/MillBuild/README.md

   }
 }
 ````
-There is nothing mandatory about the use of `SimpleScannerCore`, but it's a great
+There is nothing mandatory about the use of `SimpleScannerCore,` but it's a great
-convenience when one is constructing and testing new notations.
+convenience when constructing and testing new notations.
 ## Valediction
 There is  much I haven't had time to do, so feel free to experiment with the notation
 description notation and its semantics.